gyselax/gyselalibxx/docs/joss_paper/paper.md

 Most established gyrokinetic simulations, such as GENE-X [@MICHELS2021107986] and GT5D [@Idomura2009], are written in Fortran as stand-alone codes.
 This  limits code sharing and reuse between projects.
-In contrast, many particle-in-cell codes, such as WarpX [@VAY2018476], are now developed around reusable libraries like AMReX [@AMReXJOSS].
+In contrast, many particle-in-cell codes, such as WarpX [@VAY2018476] and XGC [@XGC], are now developed around reusable libraries like AMReX [@AMReXJOSS] and Cabana [@SlatteryJOSS2022].
-To our knowledge, Gyselalib++ is the first such C++ library for gyrokinetic applications.
+To our knowledge, Gyselalib++ is the first such C++ library capable of Eulerian or semi-Lagrangian gyrokinetic applications.
 The Fortran library SeLaLib [@selalib] plays a similar role in Fortran.

 ## Contents